krokedil/dibs-easy-for-woocommerce/readme.txt

 == CHANGELOG ==

+= 2018.01.15    - version 1.2.0 =
+* Feature		- Added termsUrl sent to DIBS (using WooCommerce terms & conditions page).
+* Tweak			- Added Admin notices class to inform merchant if no terms page is set in WooCommerce settings.

 = 2017.12.13    - version 1.1.1 =
 * Fix           - Better handling of failed/canceled card payments when customer is redirected back to checkout from 3DSecure window.